SAS Grade

 BIOGRAPHIES OF SAS BAOS MEMBERS

-Two BAOS members who currently work as SAS grades have kindly described their career pathways and development to date including gaining Specialist status:
+A BAOS member who currently works as a SAS grade has kindly described his career pathway and development to date including gaining Specialist status:

 • Gregor: gained Specialist List status through the mediated entry process in 2019 (now renamed the Specialist List Assessed Application process (SLAA)).
 He was also recently regraded to Associate Specialist by his Trust.
 Read about Gregor here.